 According to KRQE News 13 in Albuquerque, the YAFL stated that this parent broke the league’s code of conduct policy, stating that parents of players must pledge to control their emotions and set good examples for the kids.

-As a result, the entire Rio Grande team is suspended from league play the remainder of the season.
+As a result, the entire Rio Grande team was suspended from league play the remainder of the season.

 Hopefully we can take this an example of how NOT to behave, but I’m optimistic that most people reading this already understand aggressive acts like this at a youth sporting event is just a ridiculous, uncalled for outburst.